NamasteJasutin/py_app_admin_recipe/README.md

-# Admin Recipe for Py2App and PyInstaller
+# Run Py2App and PyInstaller with Administrative Privilages on MacOs using AppleScript as a middleman.
 MacOS .App Administrator Recicipe

 I simply wasn't able to find this online and have found a solution leveraging AppleScript as a middleman.